Wild Horses and Burros

 Wild horses - Photo by Ryan Brown

-These are the words the US Congress used to describe America’s wild horses and burros in the preamble of the Wild Free-Roaming Horses and Burros Act of 1971 (WFHBA).
+These are the words Congress used to describe America’s wild horses and burros in the preamble to the Wild Free-Roaming Horses and Burros Act of 1971 (WFHBA).
 Sadly, this mandate has been largely ignored.
-The National Wild Horse and Burro Program of the Bureau of Land Management (BLM) and related federal land management policies are so flawed that the long-term survival of these animals is in serious jeopardy, as is the health of the public lands on which they reside.
+The Bureau of Land Management’s Wild Horse and Burro Program and related federal land management policies are so flawed that the long-term survival of these animals is in serious jeopardy, as is the health of the public lands on which they reside.

-For decades, America's wild horses have faced tremendous pressure from the government, ranchers, the livestock industry, state wildlife agencies and others who do not support the protection of these iconic animals on Western rangelands.
-As a result, wild horse and burro populations and their herd areas have dramatically declined in number and size to the point that many herds are no longer self-sustaining and genetically viable.
-At the same time, livestock, which vastly outnumber horses and burros, remain on the public lands causing serious environmental degradation.
+For decades, America's wild horses have faced tremendous pressure from the government, ranchers, the livestock industry, state wildlife agencies, and others who do not support the protection of these iconic animals on Western rangelands.
+As a result, tens of thousands of wild equines have been rounded up by helicopters and removed from public lands.
+Most of the horses removed are held in barren government holding facilities, separated from their herds and costing taxpayers millions each year.
+Some populations and their herd areas have dramatically declined in number and size to the point that many herds are no longer self-sustaining and genetically viable.
+At the same time, livestock, which vastly outnumber horses and burros on the range, remain on these public lands causing serious environmental degradation.

 Into the Wind by Dr. Jay F. Kirkpatrick, 1994

-The BLM and other federal or state agencies dealing with wildlife management In the United States often label the modern horse (Equus caballus) as a non‐native, exotic, or even feral species.
+The BLM and other federal or state agencies dealing with wildlife management In the United States often label the modern horse (Equus caballus) as a nonnative, exotic, or feral species.
 Neither paleontological opinion nor modern molecular genetics support the notion that horses are not native to America.

 Solutions

-To AWI, the answer is plain: The mandate of the Wild Free-Roaming Horses and Burros Act should be carried out.
-Wild horses need less intervention by the BLM, more non-lethal management when necessary, and more freedom to roam their legal and traditional ranges.
-For more on this issue and what steps the BLM should take to fulfill its obligations under the WFHBA, please see AWI’s Managing for Extinction brochure.
+The mandate of the Wild Free-Roaming Horses and Burros Act should be carried out.
+Wild horses need fewer removals, more nonlethal management when management is required, and more freedom to roam their legal and traditional ranges.
+With the support of wild horse advocates, Congress has repeatedly directed the BLM to implement a robust fertility control plan to humanely manage wild horse herds, which the BLM has consistently ignored in favor of the roundup and removal status quo.
+For more on this issue and what steps the BLM should take to fulfill its obligations under the WFHBA, see AWI’s Managing for Extinction brochure.